Why Visit the Dolomites With Kids?

 Visit a Local Market

-The Dolomites is well-known for its Christmas markets, some of the most beautiful in Italy.
+The Dolomites region is well-known for its Christmas markets, some of the most beautiful in Italy.
 If you’re not in the area for the holidays, you can still stop by a local market to shop for fruits and vegetables, clothing, souvenirs, and more.
 It’s also a nice opportunity to see local life and kids can try out their language skills.

 We love Bolzano’s fruit and vegetable market, Castelrotto’s Friday farmer’s market, Fiè allo Sciliar’s Wednesday morning market, and Cortina d’Ampezzo’s Tuesday/Friday market.